-This guide brings you up with an incredibly mysterious building full of entertainment, theatre, music, arts, and much more.
+This guide takes you to an incredibly mysterious building full of entertainment, theater, music, arts, and more.
 But if you want to know a bit more about it, let’s go further and know the top things about Lincoln Center.

 1. About Lincoln Center